brunasti/hcl_calculator/README.md

 ### 1.2.
 Guidelines

-- Use Test Driven Development to build the "SimpleCalculator" RESTful API
+- Use Test Driven Development to build the "SimpleCalculator" RESTful API - OK
-- Use Spring (Boot) for the RESTful API
+- Use Spring (Boot) for the RESTful API - OK
 - Use the Maven build automation tool - OK
 - Use Java 11 and coding standards (only JavaDoc for most important parts) - OK
 - Use JUnit and Mocking where needed - OK